Merzbox: Liquid City

 Originally intended to be part of a CD+CD-ROM called Scatologic Baroque, but it was canceled.
-The material for the CD-ROM was use for the book Anal Baroque.
+The material for the CD-ROM was used for the book Anal Baroque.
 Part of the "World Trilogy" with Magnesia Nova and Green Wheels.
 "Liquid City 17-1-95" was recorded on the same day as the Great Hanshin earthquake.
 "Tiabguls" is a Throbbing Gristle tribute.